Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 * validation Data: An unbiased data set used to fine tune the model's hyperparameters
 * Test Data: Used after all the training and validation data has been used.
 As the name suggests it is used to "test" the model's ability.

-## Activation Functions:
-Remember earlier when I mentioned earlier that a linear classifier uses linear combinations to determine which class an object belongs to?
-Linear activation functions use a linear combination to define the output of a node given a set of inputs.
 ### Sigmoid
 Sigmoid is the activation function that Perceptron uses.
 Sigmoid equation: